gondwanasoft/wff-build-script/README.md

 > **WARNING:** If you're using [XML Preprocessor](https://github.com/gondwanasoft/xml-preprocessor), take precautions against the preprocessor overwriting your `watchface.xml` file.

 From a command prompt, run `build.bat`.
-If there are errors, they'll be reported; otherwise, the watchface will be installed on the connected device.
+If there are build-time errors, they'll be reported; otherwise, the watchface will be installed on the connected device.

+Installation and runtime errors (*eg*, bad XML, missing resources) can be seen in the logcat against `com.google.wear.watchface.runtime`.
+If you're not using *Android Studio*, try:

+    adb logcat --pid=$(adb shell pidof -s com.google.wear.watchface.runtime)

 If you're using [XML Preprocessor](https://github.com/gondwanasoft/xml-preprocessor), `build.bat` will normally delete the `watchface.xml` file it creates if the build is successful.
 This avoids confusing search results in *Android Studio* (*etc*).
 If you want to retain `watchface.xml` (*eg*, to help with debugging), use `build.bat -d`.

-`build.bat` command-line options:
+#### Command-line Options

 * `-d` debug mode: if [XML Preprocessor](https://github.com/gondwanasoft/xml-preprocessor) is being used, passes `-d` to the preprocessor for extra output and retains `watchface.xml` after building the watchface.